congomongo/congomongo/readme.markdown

 ---------
 CongoMongo is essentially two parts.

-One is the ClojureDBObject class written in java.
+One is the ClojureDBObject class written java.
 It extends the BasicDBObject class with two methods (putClojure, toClojure) and a convenience constructor.

-It's fast:
-coerces 10,000 maps (clojure -> ClojureDBObject -> clojure)
+It's fast -> coerces 100,000 maps (clojure -> ClojureDBObject -> clojure) in under 2 seconds,
-in under 2 seconds (on an almost archaic single core, and depending on the complexity of the maps).
-Mostly its convenient, automatically handling keywords and arbitrarily nested structures for easy clojure-in/clojure-out.
+and convenient, automatically handling keywords and arbitrarily nested structures.

 The other is a clojure wrapper of the mongo-java-driver.
 Currently there is support for CRUD, indexing, and error checking.